dspasyuk/PPTXfy/README.md

 **Automatically Generate Beautiful PowerPoint Presentations Using AI**

-PPTXfy is a modern web application that transforms topics and documents into professional PowerPoint presentations using AI.
+PPTXfy is a web application that transforms topics and documents into professional PowerPoint presentations using AI.
 Upload your documents, enter a topic, and let AI create stunning slides with automatic image integration.

 ## Features